Siripuram, Nalgonda district: Government schemes for weavers

-Designing and process
+Fabric Designing and process

-Most of the fabrics woven are for the home décor section.
-Dress material and chunni are also woven.
-Few of the motifs and designs found in Siripuram Ikat are: Geethalu, Pan patola, Rajasthan, Mamidipinde, Malle rekha, Malle mogga, Kota komma, Jaggu, Indhradhanasu, Chakram, Kaya, Pedha kaya, Chinna kaya, diamond, etc. They use bright colors and sometimes they use darker colors according to the market demand.
+Most of the fabrics woven are for the home décor market, but dress material and chunni are also woven.
+Some of the motifs and designs found in Siripuram Ikat are: Geethalu, Pan patola, Rajasthan, Mamidipinde, Malle rekha, Malle mogga, Kota komma, Jaggu, Indhradhanasu, Chakram, Kaya, Pedha kaya, Chinna kaya, diamond, etc. They use bright colors and sometimes they use darker colors according to the market demand.
 The weavers use white weft to tone down the colors of the warp.
-The artisans do not have any idea about the market and have no connections through which they can do business themselves.
 The designs are given by the market to the Society and Sahukars who pass on the design to the artisans.
-Very few artisans get the privilege design their own fabrics.
+Very few artisans get the privilege of designing their own fabrics and carrying out their own business at market.